 - And now it’s finally happening!

 A Peloton Rower would be a great complement to the Peloton Bike and the Peloton Treadmill.
-And of course, if you can access all of the rowing classes from the Peloton App while using your own rower (like you can using your own bike and treadmill with the app), then that would be amazing!
+And of course, so long ad you can access all of the rowing classes from the Peloton App while using your own rower (like you can using your own bike and treadmill with the app), it would be an amazing addition to your at home workout.

 Peloton’s new CEO after the last got the sack has mentioned that an extension to the product line is the company’s No. 1 priority.
 He went on to say that “Peloton is a connected fitness company, not a bike company.”
 While that’s great, we have only seen the Bike and Tread released and their stock price has dropped 85% in the past year.
 Time to launch some new equipment!

-A couple of my close friends are heavy into rowing and have this Concept 2 Rower at home and I am sure they would love to access Peloton rowing content (assuming it is of the same great quality).
+A couple of my close friends are heavy into rowing and have this Concept 2 Rower at home and they love to access Peloton rowing content.
 This picture doesn’t really do it justice – I suggest clicking on the link to see the angles.
 I’ve tried it and it is a really good workout.

 If you are tight on space, Sunny sells folding rowing machines: